netdata/netdata/collectors/python.d.plugin/zscores/README.md

 ## Charts

 Below is an example of the charts produced by this collector and a typical example of how they would look when things are 'normal' on the system.
-The zscores tend to bounce randomly around a range typically between -3 to +3, one or two might stay steady at a more constant value depending on your configuration and the typical workload on your system.
+The zscores tend to bounce randomly around a range typically between 0 to +3 (or -3 to +3 if `z_abs: 'false'`), one or two might stay steady at a more constant value depending on your configuration and the typical workload on your system.

 ![alt text](https://github.com/andrewm4894/random/blob/master/images/netdata/netdata-zscores-collector-normal.jpg)

-If we then go onto the system and run a command like `stress-ng --matrix 2 -t 2m` to create some stress, we see some charts begin to have zscores that jump outside the typical range between -3 to +3.
+If we then go onto the system and run a command like `stress-ng --matrix 2 -t 2m` to create some stress, we see some charts begin to have zscores that jump outside the typical range.
 When the absolute zscore for a chart is greater than 3 you will see a corresponding line appear on the `zscores.3sigma` chart to make it a bit clearer what charts might be worth looking at first.

 ![alt text](https://github.com/andrewm4894/random/blob/master/images/netdata/netdata-zscores-collector-abnormal.jpg)